Daiz/typescript-webapp-template/README.md

 }
 ```

-To configure whatever TSLint config you end up using to work with Prettier, you should make sure you extends your `tslint.json` with `tslint-config-prettier`:
+To configure whatever TSLint setup you end up using to work with Prettier, you should make sure you extend your `tslint.json` with `tslint-config-prettier`:

 ```javascript
 {